 The net incremental costs to the NHS and society of using active ear drops compared to usual care (no drops) in the short (eight days) and medium term (three months).
 NHS resource use (e.g. antibiotic or analgesic use, GP visits) and societal costs (school/nursery absences, parent lost productivity and other family expenses) were reported by parents in the eight-day questionnaire.
 Medium term NHS resource use was collated from a review of the child’s GP records.

-All parents agreeing to participate in the trial were asked, at the time of consent, if they were willing to be contacted about taking part in a telephone interview.
+All parents agreeing to participate were asked, at the time of consent, if they were willing to be contacted about taking part in a telephone interview.
 In-depth telephone interviews were conducted with parents 14 days afer randomisation.
 Lines of questioning focussed on views and experiences of the disease, its diagnosis, treatment and recovery, information and support needs, and views and experiences of participation within the trial.
 Interviews also explored the potential implications of making the CEDAR drops available over the counter, where the costs will shift from the NHS to the individual.
 Health care professionals were to be interviewed to explore their views and experiences of the trial, information and support needs and their attitudes to the future implementation of treatments.
 A flexible interview topic guide was used to ensure primary issues were covered during all interviews, but without dictating data collection.
 The interviewer used open-ended questioning techniques to elicit participants’ experiences and views of key events and participants were asked to provide examples.

 Based on existing literature an antibiotic consumption rate of 80% was assumed for the usual treatment (no drop) group.
 To show an absolute 20% reduction (thought likely to have important effects on antimicrobial resistance) in antibiotic consumption from a baseline of 80%, with 90% power at the 5% significance level, would require 119 patients in each group.
 Allowing for a 20% loss to follow-up, the target sample size was adjusted to 149 in each group.